surendra-UW/File-System/README.md

 };
 ```

-See [https://www.cs.hmc.edu/~geoff/classes/hmc.cs135.201001/homework/fuse/fuse_doc.html]() to learn more about each registered function.
+See [CS135 FUSE Documentation](https://www.cs.hmc.edu/~geoff/classes/hmc.cs135.201001/homework/fuse/fuse_doc.html) to learn more about each registered function.

 To simplify the project, your log-structured system doesn't wrap, which means it does not overwrite old data even when the disk is full.
 The filesystem is only compacted if `fsck.wfs` is executed.